JimHotchkiss/hackers-hike-project-app/NOTES.md

 ~ On hikes.erb, I'm going to have a logout button
 ~ Okay, I've got the sigup form, and I've got the params reaching the post '/signup' ~ I need to think about hikes_controller, and if I want a get '/hikes' controller action in the users_controller.
-~ I need to make a conditional, w/in my post /signup to check for blank content
+~ I need to make a conditional, w/in my post /signup to check for blank content ~ Okay, I need to think about where I want to the user to go after they have signed up.
+Oh!
+I need to set they sessions hash
+~ Okay, I need to create a login page and form